Assessment and certification of meat classification students

 How to register for the Meat Classification Course

-1. Contact one of the Service providers (Refer to SAMIC’s website for the complete list)
+1. Contact one of the Service providers (click here see the complete list below)

 2. The Service provider will assist you to complete and submit the application.